rubicundheart/crux-ansata/user/pages/07.events/_events/resume.md

           info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
           date: July 15th, 2017 10am - 6pm
           description: Dann will be presenting MOE degree lectures on July 15th.
 He will start with Minerval & end with III, with about 90 minutes for each degree (1 hr presentation & 30 minute Q&A).
 We will start at 10am, cover Minerval & First, then break for lunch.
 The afternoon will be Second & Third.
 There will be a hard stop between each lecture to allow those not at the proper degree to leave.
 This event is open to all dues current initiates in good standing of the appropriate degree.</p><p>Bring your questions!
-        - title: Crux Ansata Quarterly Meeting
-          info: Private
-          date: July 9th, 2017 2pm - 4pm
-        - title: Gnostic Mass
-          info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
-          date: July 8th, 2017 6:30pm - 8:30pm
-          description:  Come join us for our public performance of Liber XV, The Gnostic Mass.
-This ritual is the central rite, both public and private, of the Ordo Templi Orientis.
-It is a participatory ritual, meaning that all attendees are expected to take part.
-The full script of the ritual can be found <a href="http://lib.oto-usa.org/libri/liber0015.html">here</a>.</p><p>We will begin at 7:00, so we ask that everyone arrives between 6:30 and 6:45 in order to be included in the headcount.</p>A quick reminder: we ask that nobody bring food, drinks, or vape-pens into the temple-space nor into the waiting room.
-        - title: Magick Class: I Ching - Modern Uses for an Ancient Oracle
-          info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
-          date: June 25th, 2017 3:30pm - 5pm
-          description: The I Ching, or Book of Changes, is one of the oldest books in the world, and has much to offer the modern occultist.
-In this class we will give a brief overview of the I Ching's history and development, from prehistoric China all the way to today's English translations, as well as a survey of Aleister Crowley's work with and development of the I Ching, in addition to touching on other related divinatory systems.
-We will discuss it's function as a moral code as well as its use in divination, and how these might be interpreted in the context of New Aeon.</p><p>Suggested donation $5
 ---